This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 Neither of us had a good reason as to why we were living where we were–he could work from anywhere, and I had a job that was in high demand.
 We literally could go anywhere we wanted and start over.

 That talk on the drive home sparked something in us.
-Within three weeks, our house was listed, and we had started the search for a new home in my sister’s town.
+Within three weeks, our house was on the market, and we had started the search for a new home in my sister’s town.

 This is where it gets scary weird, in a good way: